kellylijhui/FreelanceSmart/README.md

 ### Technical Questions

 **Q: What browsers are supported?**

 A: FreelanceSmart works on all modern browsers: Chrome, Firefox, Safari, Edge, and Opera.

 **Q: Does it work on mobile?**

-A: Yes!
+A: Yes.
 The design is fully responsive and works great on phones and tablets.

 **Q: Can I modify the code?**

-A: Absolutely!
+A: Absolutely.
 This is open-source software under the MIT License.
-Fork it, modify it, make it your own!
+Fork it, modify it, make it your own.

 **Q: I found a bug.
 Where do I report it?**

 A: Please open an issue on the GitHub repository with details about the bug and how to reproduce it.

 ### AI Rate Advisor Questions

 **Q: How accurate is the AI Rate Advisor?**

 A: The AI uses GPT-5 (OpenAI's most advanced model) and is trained on vast amounts of market data.
 However, it's a suggestion tool - always use your judgment and consider your local market, experience, and client budget.

 **Q: What images work best for AI analysis?**

 A: Upload clear, high-resolution images of completed, professional work.
 Screenshots of websites, photos of designs, portfolio pieces, etc. all work well.

 **Q: Can I upload multiple images?**

 A: Currently, you can upload one image at a time.
 Upload your very best work for the most accurate rate suggestion.

 **Q: Why did the AI suggest a rate that seems too high/low?**

 A: AI suggestions are based on the quality it observes in your sample and general market rates.
 Consider it one data point among many.
 Adjust based on your experience, location, and client type.

 ### Legal Questions

 **Q: Are the contracts legally binding?**

 A: The contract template includes standard clauses used in freelance agreements.
-However, laws vary by location and situation. **Always consult with a legal professional** before using contracts for significant projects.
+However, laws vary by location and situation.
+Always consult with a legal professional before using contracts for significant projects.

 **Q: Can I modify the contract template?**

-A: Yes!
+A: Yes.
 In fact, you should customize it to fit your specific needs and ensure it complies with local laws.

 **Q: What if my client disputes the invoice?**

 A: The invoice template is a professional request for payment but isn't a legal document by itself.
 Your contract (if you used one) is the legally binding agreement.

 ---

-## 🤝 Contributing
+## Contributing

-We welcome contributions from the community!
-Here's how you can help:
+We welcome contributions from the community.

 ### Ways to Contribute

 1. **Report Bugs** - Found something broken?
-Open an issue!
+Open an issue.
 2. **Suggest Features** - Have an idea?
-We'd love to hear it!
+We'd love to hear it.
-3. **Improve Documentation** - Help make this README even better
+3. **Improve Documentation** - Help make this README even better.
-4. **Submit Code** - Fix bugs or add features via pull requests
+4. **Submit Code** - Fix bugs or add features via pull requests.
-5. **Share Feedback** - Tell us how you're using FreelanceSmart
+5. **Share Feedback** - Tell us how you're using FreelanceSmart.

 ### How to Contribute Code